eps696/stargan2/README.md

 ```
  python src/train.py --data_dir data/afhq --model_dir train/afhq --img_size 256 --batch 8
 ```
 This will run training process, according to the settings in `src/train.py` (check and explore those!).
-Results (models and samples) will be saved under `train/afhq` directory.
-Models are named as `dataset-size-domaincount-kimgs`, e.g. `afhq-256-5-100.ckpt`.
+Models are saved under `train/afhq` and named as `dataset-size-domaincount-kimgs`, e.g. `afhq-256-5-100.ckpt` (required for resuming).

 #### Few personal findings

 1. Model parameters seriously oscillate during training (typical for Cycle- or Star- GANs), so it's better to save models frequently (there may be jewels).
 The best selected models can be mixed together with `swa.py` script for better stability.
 By default, Generator network is saved every 1000 iterations, and the full set - every 5000 iterations.
 100k iterations may be enough; 200-250k would give pretty nice overfit.
 2. Batch size is crucial for this network!
 Official settings are `batch=8` for size `256`, if you have large GPU RAM.
 One can fit batch 3 or 4 on 11gb GPU; those results are also interesting, but less impressive.
 Batches of 2 or 1 are for the brave only..
-Size is better kept as `256`; the network has auto-scaling layer count, but I didn't managed to get comparable results for size `512` with batches up to 7 (max for 32gb).
+Size is better kept as `256`; the network has auto-scaling layer count, but I didn't manage to get comparable results for size `512` with batches up to 7 (max for 32gb).
-3. Lambda coefficients `lambda_ds` (diversity), `lambda_cyc` (reconstruction) and `lambda_sty` (style) may be increased for smaller batches, especially if your goal is stylization, rather than photo-realistic transformation.
-The works above, for instance, were made with these lambdas equal 3.
+3. Lambda coefficients `lambda_ds` (diversity), `lambda_cyc` (reconstruction) and `lambda_sty` (style) may be increased for smaller batches, especially if the goal is stylization, rather than photo-realistic transformation.
+The videos above, for instance, were made with these lambdas equal 3.
 The reference-based generation is nearly lost with such settings, but latent-based one can make nice art.

 ## Generation